planetscale/nextjs-planetscale-starter/README.md

 **Prerequisites:**
 A PlanetScale account, [PlanetScale CLI](https://github.com/planetscale/cli#installation), and [Yarn](https://yarnpkg.com/getting-started/install)

-1. Create a PlanetScale database
+1. Create a PlanetScale database and create a `shadow` branch
-2. Create a shadow branch
+2. In your local development environment where you have the PlanetScale CLI installed, `git clone` the repo Netlify created for you for your app.
 3. Connect to your PlanetScale database main branch locally \
    `pscale connect <database-name> main --port <port>`
 4. Connect to your PlanetScale database shadow branch locally  \